worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 * `firepower` is the amount of force to launch objects with.
 * `range` is the length of our gravity gun's pulling range.
 * `hold` is the distance from the player's center at which objects will be held once pulled in.
-* `aimAngle` is the angle of our gravity gun's aim, which will be the angle between the player and the mouse cursor.
+* `aimAngle` is the angle of our gravity gun's aim, which will be the angle created with the horizontal.
 * `rangeLine` and `holdLine` are lines we will use to represent the gravity gun's range and hold.

-Now we need to add a `draw()` function, to draw both lines, and an `update()` function, to recalculate the gravity gun's aim angle and the position of both lines as the mouse cursor moves around.
+Now we need to add a `draw()` function to draw both lines, and an `update()` function to recalculate the gravity gun's aim angle and the position of both lines as the mouse cursor moves around.
 Alter your component code to include these functions at the bottom:

 ```javascript
 function gravitygun(range, hold, firepower) {